yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 <%= blogimage("autoindent.gif","Autoindent") %>

-en: Add something at the end of all visually selected lignes:
+en: Add something at the end of all visually selected lines:
 en:
 en: - `<C-v>`
 en: - go to desired line (`jjj` or `<C-d>` or `/pattern` or `%` etc...)
 en: - `$` go to the end of line
-en: - `A`, write texte, `ESC`.
+en: - `A`, write text, `ESC`.
 fr: Ajouter quelque chose à la fin de toutes les lignes sélectionnées visuellement :
 fr:
 fr: - `<C-v>`